Minnesota State University, Mankato: 1957–1995: Transition to comprehensive university

-By 1957, the mission of the institution had broadened to comprehensive four-year college education, the state legislature changed the name of the college to Mankato State College.
-The following years saw additional enrollment growth.
-By the 1960s the institution had grown so fast and so large that there was a bill created in the State Legislature to designate it the University of Southern Minnesota by state Senator Val Imm and later an amendment to the bill by state Representative Mike McGuire would have renamed it Minnesota State University.
-These were proposed long before the popular television show Coach aired.
-It was proposed to be a second and independent state university equal in stature to the University of Minnesota at a time when there was only one research institution.
+By 1957, the institution's mission had broadened to comprehensive four-year college education, and the legislature changed the school's name to Mankato State College.
+By the 1960s the institution had grown so rapidly that a bill was proposed in the state legislature to elevate it to university status.
+Originally, Mankato State was to have been renamed the University of Southern Minnesota; a later amendment would have renamed it Minnesota State University.
+(These were proposed long before the television show Coach aired.)
+It was to be a second and independent state university equal in stature to the University of Minnesota at a time when there was only one research institution.
 There was significant opposition from the University of Minnesota and from Governor Karl Rolvaag at the time.

-In 1975, the college successfully made the case to transition to comprehensive status and was renamed to Mankato State University.
+In 1975 the college successfully made the case for university status and was renamed "Mankato State University".
 This change reflected a further 40% growth in the student body to 12,000 students by 1972.
-Following this period was a movement toward increasing the number of available programs including science, technology, engineering, health sciences and others.
-The university became more comprehensive in its programmatic offerings.
-While the transition to "state university" was being considered, administration also explored the prospect of combining the "Valley Campus" buildings with the "Highland Campus" on recommendation of a consultant hired by the Higher Education Coordinating Commission.
+Following this, the number of programs increased, to include science, technology, engineering, health sciences, and others.
+While the transition to "state university" was being considered, the administration also explored the prospect of combining the Valley Campus buildings with the Highland Campus on the recommendation of a consultant hired by the Higher Education Coordinating Commission.
 Despite some faculty opposition to the merger, Mankato State University received permission to consolidate in May 1977 and completed the consolidation under President Margaret Preska on May 5, 1980.
-The Valley Campus was eventually sold to a private developer and the Highland Campus grew in size.
+The Valley Campus was eventually sold to a private developer and the Highland Campus grew.

 1995–present: Minnesota State system, doctoral offerings

 In 1995, the seven state universities were transferred to the newly created Minnesota State Colleges and Universities system by a mandate from the state legislature.
-Shortly after this, the university was renamed Minnesota State University, Mankato in 1998 in recognition of its significant contribution to the state's higher education system.
-This name change was also intended to broaden recognition of the university in the Midwest region.
-Dr. Richard Rush, then the president of the university, had famously stated about the name change that "Our goal is to make this University the other great public university in Minnesota."
-This marked a significant change in direction in the history of the institution, one that would later be realized as it fought for the authorization of being able to award doctoral degrees.
-It was during this time that the institution began to refer to itself as Minnesota State.
+The university was renamed Minnesota State University, Mankato in 1998 in recognition of its significant contribution to the state's higher education system.
+This name change was also intended to broaden recognition of the university in the Midwest.
+Richard Rush, then the president of the university, said of the name change, "Our goal is to make this university the other great public university in Minnesota."
+This marked a significant change in direction in the institution's history, one that would later be realized as it fought to be authorized to award doctoral degrees.
+It was during this time that the institution began to call itself Minnesota State.

 In 2007, in another major milestone, the university was authorized to begin offering applied doctoral degrees.